quailjs/quail/README.md

 ### Using Quail from the command line

 To see the Quail CLI API, run the following.
+You can also add the Quail bin directory to your PATH if you are so inclined.

 ```bash
 ./bin/quail --help